shockz09/vscode-themed-portfolio/README.md

 Checkout the website: [Kira's VSCode themed portfolio](https://kiradev.co)

 ## How to use this portfolio template

 - Fork this repository.
 - Clone the repository into your local machine `git clone https://github.com/<your-github-username>/vscode-themed-portfolio.git`.
 - Install the dependencies using `npm install` command.
 - Further you can add your data in `data.json` file inside data folder.
-- Now you can run `npm start` command inside the terminal to start a local development server.
+- Now you can run `npm dev` command inside the terminal to start a local development server.

 ## 🤝 Contributing